pwilmart/mouse_liver_TMT_reanalysis/README.md

 ![slide 30](images/Slide30.png)

-The boxplots of the intensity distributions of the protein reporter ion sums are shown on the left (females in red and males in blue).
+The box plots of the intensity distributions of the protein reporter ion sums are shown on the left (females in red and males in blue).
 The MDS plot shows that the samples separate strongly by sex.

 ---